pupilfirst/wd101-scripts/basic-introduction-html-css/html-elements/README.md

 >Action: open https://developer.mozilla.org/en-US/docs/Web/HTML/Element and highlight various HTML elements available.

-You can see there are 100+ HTML elements available.
-We should make sure we use the right element for the proper usage.
+You can see there are 100+ HTML elements available for us to work with.
+We should make sure we use the right element based on HTML standards.

 #Text